Fesor24/data-analytics-python/README.md

 # Python-Projects
-A collection of my python projects
+A collection of my python scripts for data analytics